 Transsexualism

-Desire to change gender
+The desire to change gender

 Transvestism

-The urge to wear clothes
+The desire to wear clothes

 opposite sex